 Research

-I’m interested in most things Galactic archaeology (or ‘near-field cosmology’), but my esearch mostly focuses on the Galactic halo.
-The pillar of this discipline is the idea that, given the different properties of the a galaxy's stellar populations, it should be possible to reconstruct their distinct formation pathways.
-Because stars retain a long-term ‘memory’ of their origins in both the chemical compositions of their atmospheres as well as in their kinematics, we can leverage these information to study the formation/evolution of both our Galaxy and its dwarf satellites on a star-by-star basis.
+I’m interested in most things Galactic Archaeology (or ‘near-field cosmology’), but my esearch mostly focuses on the Galactic halo.
+The pillar of this discipline is that, given the different properties of a galaxy's stellar populations, it should be possible to reconstruct their distinct formation pathways.
+Because stars retain a long-term ‘memory’ of their origins in both their chemical compositions and kinematics, we can leverage these information to study the formation/evolution of both our Galaxy and its dwarf satellites on a star-by-star basis.

 More specific topics of my interest include metal-poor stars, stellar streams and overdensities, star clusters, dwarf galaxies, including both low- and high-resolution stellar spectroscopy.